What is the cost of liposuction? Click here to find a local breast enhancement surgeon

 • Infection

-• Hematoma (a break in blood vessel, causing localized blood-filled area or blood clot)
+• Hematoma (a break in a blood vessel, causing a localized blood-filled area that may clot)

 • Seroma (a collection of fluid under the skin)